Akanakis1/London_House_Price_Prediction/README.md

 # London House Price Prediction: Advanced Machine Learning Techniques

----

 ## 📁 Dataset Overview

 This project aims to predict house prices in London using a variety of machine learning techniques.
 The dataset contains valuable features, such as property characteristics, geographic location, energy ratings, and sale history.
 The goal is to use these features to develop a robust model that can accurately predict house prices.

 ### 📊 Data Source
+The dataset used for this project is sourced from Kaggle.
 [Kaggle London House Price Dataset](https://www.kaggle.com/competitions/london-house-price-prediction-advanced-techniques)

 ### 🔗 Kaggle Project
 Check out my solution and code here:
 **[London House Price Prediction – Alexandros Kanakis](https://www.kaggle.com/code/alexandroskanakis/london-house-price-prediction)**

-The dataset includes information about various property sales in London, with each entry representing a single sale transaction.
+The dataset contains information on several property sales in London, where each entry corresponds to a unique sale transaction.
-Below are the key features provided:
+Below are the key variables included in the dataset:

+---

+## 📁 Dataset Overview

+Here’s a quick overview of the files in this repository:

+- **`fullAddress`**: Jupyter Notebook containing the project code, data analysis, and model building.

+- **`London_Price_Predictions.csv`**: Dataset containing the property features and sale prices.

+- **`requirements.txt`**: List of dependencies required for running the project.

+- **`test.csv`**: Test dataset for model evaluation.

+- **`train.csv`**: Training dataset used to build the models.

+---

 ## 📘 Data Dictionary